TatendaTorerwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script that writes into the file.
 Script that duplicates the last line of the file.
 Script that deletes all the regular files with a .js.
+Script that counts the number of directories and sub-directories.